 The Family Nurture Intervention study, developed by Nurture Science Program co-director Martha G. Welch, MD, is a controlled clinical trial conducted by Columbia University Medical Center's Nurture Science Program in the NICU at New York Presbyterian/Morgan Stanley Children's Hospital.
 The recently published results suggest hospital-based family nurture is a powerful force in helping prevent or overcome emotional, behavioral and developmental problems in prematurely born infants.

-The Family Nurture Intervention (FNI) utilizes a calming process between mother and infant that is as old as the human species itself.
-We know from many decades of research that mammalian developmental systems are highly dependent on the interactive behavior of both the mother and the infant, as well as on hormonal and other physiological mechanisms.
-We also know that variations in maternal nurturing can affect a person’s response to stress throughout life.
+The Family Nurture utilizes this calming cycle that is as old as the human species itself.
+Many decades of research show that mammalian developmental systems are highly dependent on the interactive behavior of both the mother and the infant, as well as on hormonal and other physiological mechanisms.
+We also know that variations in maternal nurturing can affect the response to stress throughout life.

 FNI restores activities between the mother and infant that are critical to development.
 It does so by means of what we call a mother-infant calming cycle routine.
 These calming sessions are central to FNI.

 One in eight babies in the United States is born prematurely, which is only a portion of a growing international figure.
 Advances in modern medicine have made it possible for more of these children to survive, but it is often necessary to physically separate the mother and infant in order to administer specialized treatments in the neonatal intensive care unit.
 This separation interrupts several natural processes between mother and child.

 Mother and infant are highly reliant upon one another during gestation and after birth.
 Physical contact between the two involves a complex mixture of mutual stimulation, emotional communication, and interactions that impact physiological, endocrinological and behavioral mechanisms in both mother and infant.